 Which districts are cool and worth a stroll?
 What activities are waiting for you?
 Which buildings, museums, monuments and other sights should you visit?
 We tell you what you should see and do in Bavaria's capital.

-23 Must-Visit in Munich
+23 Things to Do in Munich

 The best view of this complex, built in 1972, is from the Olympic Tower.
 From there you can look out over the tent-like roof construction of the Olympic stadium, the Olympic lake, BMW Welt and the Allianz Arena.
 Given the right weather conditions, the Alps form a perfect backdrop to this teeming metropolis.

 The heart of the old town.
 The Neue Rathaus with its famous Glockenspiel clock, the Mariensäule column and the Fischbrunnen (Fish Fountain), the Alte Rathaus with its striking pinnacled, gabled front, the Alte Peter with the loveliest view of Munich - all these lie on or around the Marienplatz.

 The tea house lies hidden on a small island behind the Haus der Kunst on the southern edge of the English Garden.
 Twice a month you can take part in a traditional tea ceremony.
 Just a stone’s throw away, it is possible to surf on the Eisbach wave.